 Electrolysis Calculator

-1. Select a substance from the dropdown menu or enter a custom element with its molar mass and valency.
+1. Choose a substance from the list or enter your own by providing its molar mass and valency.

-2. Input the current (I) in amperes (A) and the time (t) in seconds for which the electrolysis process is carried out.
+2. Enter the current (I) in amperes and the time (t) in seconds.

-4. The calculator will show the mass deposited, along with the detailed steps of the calculation.
+4. The calculator will display the deposited mass along with a step-by-step breakdown of the calculation.

 Substance Molar Mass (g/mol) Valency